PositiveSumData/NationalOralHealthDataPortal/Data/Pregnancy_Risk_Assessment_Monitoring_System/README.md

 ## Raw Data Structure
 The National Oral Health Data Portal Project has submitted a data request to the CDC for a long list of state indicators over time.
 While the request is being processed, the more limited pre-analyzed reports are included in this project.
 Two reports have been consolidated:

-* **[Selected 2016 thorugh 2017 Maternal and Child Health (MCH) Indicators]**(https://www.cdc.gov/prams/prams-data/mch-indicators.html).
-Includes the indicator [teeth cleaned during pregnancy by a dentist or dental hygienist].
+* **[Selected 2016 thorugh 2017 Maternal and Child Health (MCH) Indicators](https://www.cdc.gov/prams/prams-data/mch-indicators.html).
+Includes the indicator [teeth cleaned during pregnancy by a dentist or dental hygienist]**.

-* **[Selected 2012 through 2015 Maternal and Child Health (MCH) Indicators by State]**(https://www.cdc.gov/prams/prams-data/2015-mch-indicators.html).
+* **[Selected 2012 through 2015 Maternal and Child Health (MCH) Indicators by State](https://www.cdc.gov/prams/prams-data/2015-mch-indicators.html)**.
 Include indicators [teeth cleaned during 12 months before pregnancy], [teeth cleaned during pregnancy], and [had dental insurance during pregnancy].

 Questions available in the full research dataset include: